The Best Anti-Aging Products for People With Rosacea (That Won't Irritate Skin)

 Some products do double duty, delivering anti-aging benefits while also reducing the characteristic redness that accompanies rosacea.
 In this category, Dr. Jaliman recommends Revaleskin Intense Recovery Treatment ($143; dermstore.com). "[It] has ingredients that will not aggravate the skin of someone with rosacea," she says.
 "It contains antioxidants such as grape seed extract and green tea, [and] peptides, which firm and tighten skin."

-Another go-to anti-aging product she recommends for those with rosacea is Neostrata Bionic Face Cream ($35; amazon.com).
+Another go-to anti-aging product she recommends for those with rosacea is Neostrata Bionic Face Cream ($59; dermstore.com).
 The reason: It's gentle enough for people with the skin condition, but still effective on aging skin.
 And, as with Revalskin, the anti-aging cream also has the bonus of reducing redness.

 What about retinoids?